andrewbreen/responsive-portfolio/README.md

 ## Mock Up

+Note: Since I am new to web development, I was only able to complete the About page with my own information.
+Currently, I only have one other repository that I would put in a portfolio page and it looked a little bland with just one image.
+So for now, I'm going to leave the placeholder images in and as I complete more projects I will update the page.
 The following images shows the web application's appearance and functionality:

 ![portfolio screenshot 1](./assets/images/portfolio_1.png)